Navigation on this site is not optimized for your browser

 Since 1973 the United Nations Environment Programme leads World Environment Day.
 It puts a global spotlight on the pressing environmental challenges of our times.
 This UN international day has become the largest global platform for environmental outreach, with millions of people from across the world engaging to protect the planet.

-World Environment Day is a global platform for inspiring positive change.
-People from more than 150 countries participate in this United Nations international day, which celebrates environmental action and the power of governments, businesses and individuals to create a more sustainable world.
+World Environment Day is a global platform to inspire positive change.
+People from over 150 countries participate in this United Nations international day, which celebrates environmental action and the power of governments, businesses, and individuals to create a more sustainable world.

 Public transport is the most climate-friendly way of traveling besides walking and cycling.
 For citizens’ daily mobility, a modal shift to collective public transport and active mobility is needed.
 Achieving this, brings benefits to the planet and every person living on it.